Meet Matteo

 What is ZOLGENSMA?

 ZOLGENSMA is a prescription gene therapy used to treat children less than 2 years old with spinal muscular atrophy (SMA).
-ZOLGENSMA is given as a one-time infusion into the vein.
+ZOLGENSMA is given as a one-time infusion into a vein.
 ZOLGENSMA was not evaluated in patients with advanced SMA.

 The safety information provided here is not comprehensive.
 Talk to the patient’s doctor about any side effects that bother the patient or that don’t go away.

-You are encouraged to report suspected side effects by contacting the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch, or AveXis at 833-828-3947.
+You are encouraged to report suspected side effects by contacting the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch, or Novartis Gene Therapies, Inc. at 1-833-828-3947.

 Please see the Full Prescribing Information.